Open Mind Therapy – Training & Blog (not always about training)

 - Secure Settings– prison and remand centres, custody suites, police stations, secure schools, immigration detention centres, probation centres and elsewhere.

 - Health Settings – hospitals, GP surgeries, dental centres, mental health clinics and anywhere else that health is a focus, including outreach work, social care homes; work with those in end of life settings …

 - Business settings– companies, shops and offices of all types, comprise people, some or all of whom will have need of support in one form or another; why not ask me to see what can be done?
 Remember, the better your people feel, the better they will function, for a global good.
 I guarantee I can show you how to get the best from your team.

 - And so on ……

 So, Who might YOU be?

-I’m guessing you might already be a counsellor (remember you don’t have to be), or you could be a teacher wanting to enhance your students learning experience, a community worker (or a volunteer), a parent, a TA, a nurse, a doctor, hospital porter.
-Or, quite possibly a psychologist, a social-worker, someone with an interest in and desire to help others less fortunate than you might be, an ex-prisoner, a school pupil, a Duke of Edinburgh’s candidate looking for community involvement, a company director; or simply a kind and thoughtful human-being who sees, as an aspect of their life, one in which walking alongside those who have somehow become marginalised, for whatever reasons, is likely to be A GOOD THING.
+I’m guessing you might already be a counsellor (remember you don’t have to be), or you could be a teacher wanting to enhance your students learning experience; a community worker (or a volunteer); a parent, a TA, a nurse, a doctor, hospital porter.
+Or, quite possibly a psychologist, a social-worker, someone with an interest in and desire to help others less fortunate than you might be, perhaps an ex-prisoner, a school pupil, a Duke of Edinburgh’s candidate looking for community involvement, a company director; or simply a thoughtful human-being who sees, as an aspect of their life, one in which walking alongside those who have somehow become marginalised, for whatever reasons, is likely to be A GOOD THING.